ymoondhra/UCLA-Projects/README.md

 This is a collection of some of my best coding projects assigned by UCLA courses.

 ## Software Construction Laboratory – CS 35L ##
+### Assignment 10: Research and development in computing ###
+* Goal: Understand how a recent computer science development functions and analyze the implications of its creation
+* Method: Wrote a research paper and did a ten-minute presentation in front of my class about a sonnet-generating algorithm created at Duke University

+### Assignment 9: Change management ###
+* Goal: Master version control by editing the change log, using the functionality of branches, and implementing patches
+* Method: Downloaded a version of a library called "diffutils" and applied changes in a multitude of ways (e.g. through emacs)
+* Language(s): Git, Bash

+### Assignment 8: SSH setup and use in applications ###
+* Goal: Experience asymmetric cryptography by "hacking" into someone's BeagleBone and learn how to create public keys
+* Method: Logged into my partner's BeagleBone, managed authetication using ssh-agent, and ran commands on his BeagleBone
+* Language(s): Bash

+### Assignment 7: Dynamic linking ###
+* Goal: Learn how to create a makefile and attach dynamic libraries to C programs
+* Method: Dismantled a C program that generates random numbers, attached dynamic libraries to it, and assembled everything by creating a makefile
+* Language(s): C, Bash

+### Assignment 6: Multithreaded performance ###
+* Goal: Learn how to maximize the efficiency of C programs by utilizing threads
+* Method: Disassembled a ray tracing C program and increased the speed by 400% (1 thread vs 8 threads)
+* Language(s): C, Bash

+### Assignment 5: System call programming and debugging ###
+* Goal: Master the usage of buffered and unbuffered I/O by using system calls and the get/putchar functions
+* Method: Created a program identical to that of Assignment 4 except by using system calls and adding functionality.
+Analyzed the system calls using strace
+* Language(s): C, Bash

+### Assignment 4: C programming and debugging ###
+* Goal: Learn how to take advantage of dynamic memory allocation in C
+* Method: Create an algorithm that takes an encrypted set of data and outputs a sorted version of the data still in its encrypted form.
+The program had to decrypt the data, store it dynamically, sort it, and then encrypt it again.
+* Language(s): C

+### Assignment 3: Modifying and rewriting software ###
+* Goal: Learn how to patch files, code in Python, and use Python's ArgumentParser
+* Method: Created and implemented patch files and separately built a Python program which represents the Python version of the "shuf" Bash command.
+It requires a text file and outputs the lines in a randomly generated order.
+The user is able to use numerous options to specify requirements for the output.
+* Language(s): Python, Bash

+### Assignment 2: Shell scripting ###
+* Goal: Master the Bash commands for searching and sorting
+* Method: Created a Hawaiian spell-checker algorithm that converts a website page (as an HTML file) into a list of words and then compares the list against a Hawaiian dictionary
+* Language(s): HTML, Bash

+### Assignment 1: Getting to know your system ###
+* Goal: Learn emacs, Bash commands, and the organization of files in the computer system
+* Method: Completed numerous small tasks by navigating around my computer using the command line and by editing files using emacs
+* Language(s): Bash

 ## Computer Organization – CS33 ##
 ### Bomb Lab ###
 Each student was given a unique memory dump and had to figure out the input keys to defuse six bombs.
 To find the correct input, I set breakpoints in the program and stepped through line-by-line, checking values in registers and finding patterns in the way the code handled my input.
 The following is a small snippet of code I traced through.

 0000000000400f3b <phase_6>: <br />